Buying a new instrument is not the priority of all guitar players and it is sometimes difficult to put money aside for

 Whether it’s an acoustic guitar, an electric guitar, a folk guitar, an electro-acoustic guitar, a ukulele, a mandolin, a bass guitar, a gypsy jazz guitar, an acoustic bass, they're all going to cost a little.
 And add to this the necessary accessories - a gig bag, tuners, spare guitar strings, a guitar amplifier perhaps - and the prices can look overwhelming.

 Daily expenses quickly take priority and it’s difficult to keep the objective of making music in mind.

 However, has it been a while since you’ve been wanting to buy the latest Fender?
 Do you have your eye on a tasty dreadnought acoustic electric?
 Are you looking for guitar brands that are actually affordable?

 The price of guitars varies according to several criteria.
 Depending on whether you’re a beginner, intermediate, or experienced player, your expectations will differ.
 So sometimes you might find a way to buy a guitar that’s less expensive than you thought.
 They do exist, and you don't have to sacrifice playability, the quality of pickups or fretboard, to get a guitar that you like for a decent price.

 Depending on what you want and the way you buy it, you can find the guitar of your dreams that also works with your budget.
-Fender, Ibanez, Gibson, Telecaster, Stratovcaster, Gibson Les Paul, Yamaha… There’s tons of choice!
+Fender, Ibanez, Gibson, Telecaster, Stratocaster, Gibson Les Paul, Yamaha… There’s tons of choice!

 First of all, it’s important to ask yourself what a cheap guitar is.
 To do so, we need to take a look at the market prices.